EndPointCorp/end-point-blog/2022/08/cicd-with-azure-devops.md

 For build validation, scroll down to the Build Validation section, and click the plus button to add a new policy.
 Select the target build pipeline, adjust the policy settings as necessary (see below), and then give it a display name.
 Click save, and the build validation policy will be applied to the branch.

 > An important note here is that the build validation essentially runs the CI pipeline.
 In our case, that means it will run the build and the deployment.
-This is not ideal; we only want it to run the build (Nuget restore and VS build).
+This is not ideal; we only want it to run the build (NuGet restore and VS build).
 So, it’s advisable to create a separate pipeline with only the build stage.
 This can be done easily by copying our example YAML and removing the “Deploy” stage, then saving it as a new pipeline.
 Then, choose that new pipeline as the target build pipeline in the validation policy.

 ![A header reads "Add build policy." under that is a form, with "Build pipeline (required)" highlighted.
 Highlight text reads "Add your new 'build-only' pipeline here." "ci-tutorial" is selected.](/blog/2022/08/cicd-with-azure-devops/add-build-policy.webp)